 I had some trouble getting Titanium Studio running on my Mac this past week.
 But it turns out that a lot of that was because I had Xcode 5 and Xcode 5 DP2 installed on my computer.
 I didn't even realized that DP2 was still on the machine or that the command line interface was using it as the default even though a newer version was available.
-Lucky you can use the
+Luckily you can use the

 sudo xcode-select --switch /path/to/xcode to change it.

 Recently I wrote about the awesome

 group_concat command in MySQL.
 Well I ran into a little bit of a problem with it.
 By default the max value is only 1024 characters.
 I didn’t notice this only I was working with real data and it was showing up truncated in my web app.
 But luckily there is an environmental variable that can increase the buffer,

 group_concat_max_len.
 If you’re running straight SQL, type: